Latest Country Reports

 Arbitrary Arrest: The law characterizes any opposition to the government as treason.
 Persons convicted of treason faced life imprisonment and were ineligible for amnesty.
 In the past the government arrested and filed charges on economic or criminal grounds against those expressing critical or differing views instead of charging its critics with treason.

 Mansur Mingelov, an activist for the rights of Balochi minorities, remained in prison.
-According to AI reports, he conducted a hunger strike from May 19 to June 7 in an attempt to have his case reviewed.
+According to AI reports, he conducted a hunger strike in 2014 in an attempt to have his case reviewed.
 The authorities reportedly reviewed his case but did not release him from prison.
 Authorities initially arrested and allegedly beat him in 2012.

-Amnesty: On February 19, the government pardoned 859 prisoners in honor of Flag Day.
-Another 2,194 prisoners received amnesty in connection with the May 18 Constitution Day holiday.
-In July the government pardoned 1,104 prisoners on the occasion of the Night of Omnipotence holiday.
-President Berdimuhamedov granted amnesty to prisoners in October in connection with the Independence Day holiday; there were reports that approximately 1,300 prisoners were released, but the exact number was not known.
-An additional 602 prisoners received amnesty in December on the occasion of the Neutrality Day holiday.
+Amnesty: On February 19, the government reportedly pardoned 39 prisoners in honor of Flag Day.
+Another 1,215 prisoners received amnesty in connection with the May 18 Constitution Day holiday.
+In July the government pardoned 1,071 prisoners on the Night of Omnipotence holiday.
+President Berdimuhamedov granted amnesty to 1,020 prisoners in October in connection with the Independence Day holiday.
 Prisoners convicted on drug or weapons charges are not eligible for amnesty, but there are no restrictions on pardons, which are treated separately.

 e.
 Denial of Fair Public Trial